-We rode the donkeys up the hill to town on Santorini.
+We rode the donkeys up the hill to the town of Santorini.

 The caldera is vast and should remind everyone that we live for only a short period and that in time nature will call all of us back to the dust from where we came from in the deep past.